 Ray served with the U. S. Army during World War II, receiving the Asiatic-Pacific Medal, the Good Conduct Medal and the Victory Medal.
 He served from 1942 to 1945.

 He was preceded in death by his parents and his wife, the former Anne Louise Shortess, on July 28, 1994 and a sister, Mary Jane (Chandler) Arena.

 He is survived by a sister, Helen Buck, Lewisburg and a number of nieces and nephews.

 Graveside services will be held on Wednesday, May 1, 2019.
 At 1 p. m. in New Rosemont Cemetery, Espy, with the Rev. Dr. Elizabeth McCormick, pastor of First Presbyterian Church, Bloomsburg officiating.
 Military honors will be accorded by the combined veterans group.

 Arrangements have been entrusted to the care of the Dean W. Kriner, Inc., Funeral Home & Cremation service, 325 Market St., Bloomsburg.

-To send flowers to H. Raymond Chandler, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of H. Raymond Chandler, Jr., please visit our floral store.